AI for Mid-Career Professionals: Staying Relevant in the Age of AI Without Becoming Technical

 • Follow your org’s rules: If there’s a policy, treat it as non‑negotiable.

-If you’re looking at responsible rollout, governance, or training inside your organization, see AI Training for Business.
+If you’re looking at responsible rollout, governance, or training inside your organization, see AI for Business.

 9. If You Lead a Team: How to Introduce AI Without Chaos